-Red Nose Day supports programs that address both the immediate needs of children in poverty while fostering long-term change.
-Funds raised are split 50/50 between the United States and some of the poorest communities around the world.
+Red Nose Day supports programs that address both the immediate needs of children living in poverty while fostering long-term, systemic change.
+Funds raised through Red Nose Day support programs that work to end the cycle of poverty and ensure a healthy future for all children around the world.

 By supporting children and fostering change across these key strategic focus areas, we can break the cycle of poverty and create a more just world.

-We are committed to ensuring that children have opportunities to develop as leaders in their communities and advocate for their rights, increased access to economic mobility and greater agency in shaping their futures.
+We ensure that children have opportunities to develop as leaders in their communities, advocate for their rights, have increased access to economic mobility, and greater agency in shaping their futures.

-Our approach to poverty reduction takes into account the historic marginalization of women and girls, as well as harmful gender norms and pressures that have affected both boys and girls.
+Our approach to poverty reduction takes into account the historic marginalization of women and girls, as well as the toxic gender norms and pressures that have affected both boys and girls.

-Children of color have been unduly impacted by the effects of poverty, and our grantmaking strategy recognizes the relationship between race and economic exclusion.
+Children of color have been unduly impacted by the effects of poverty.
+Our grantmaking strategy considers the intersectionality of race and economic disenfranchisement.

-Those closest to the challenges must be a part of the solution, and Red Nose Day is working to prioritize nonprofit organizations that are led and staffed by people from the communities being served.
+Those closest to the challenges must be apart of the solution, and we prioritize working with nonprofit organizations that are led by and staffed by people from the communities being served.

-We are committed to supporting programs that strengthen children and families’ capacity to recover from the effects of poverty and build more resilient communities.
+We are committed to supporting programs that support and strengthen children and families by providing resources to combat the effects of poverty, and build more resilient communities.